Beyond My Control: Music video

-The video, with many explicit scenes of sex and violence, was censored from its release, making a great to-do in the mass media which published many controversial images.
-Polydor proposed to French television host Michel Drucker to broadcast in first the video on his show Champs-Élysées on France 2, but he categorically refused, M6 decided to bill it in full version only after midnight although the Conseil supérieur de l'audiovisuel did not prohibit it, Canal + agreed to broadcast it in the show Top 50, where the programmer confessed she did not find the video so shocking; and for the channel MCM, it asked advice of its television viewers who had voted for or against.
+The video, with many explicit scenes of sex and violence, was censored from its release, with extensive criticism in the media.
+Polydor proposed to French television host Michel Drucker that he could premiere the video on his show Champs-Élysées on France 2, but he categorically refused.
+M6 decided to bill it in full version only after midnight, although the Conseil supérieur de l'audiovisuel did not prohibit it.
+Canal + agreed to broadcast it in the show Top 50, where the programmer confessed she did not find the video so shocking. and for the channel MCM, it asked advice of its television viewers who had voted for or against.
 Many journalists from various newspapers expressed concerns about the video and French magazine Star Music even qualified it as a "crap".
 This video was often seen by the general public as a pretext for showing salacious images.
-However, biographer Bernard Violet believes that the video marked the end of an era in Farmer's career, the era of very sophisticated scenarios, to put more highlight the song.
-Thus, the video has a narrative framework reduced to its bigger simplicity with short and stripped plans.
-According to journalist Caroline Beet, the bloody kissing between Farmer and her lover clearly refers to a cannibalistic belief that led primitive people to eat their enemies to feed on their strength.
-About this video, Farmer explained that she liked the blood and nudity and that her relationships with men were at the time very difficult.
+However, biographer Bernard Violet believes that the video marked the end of an era in Farmer's career, as she changed from more sophisticated scenarios to placing more emphasis on the song.
+According to journalist Caroline Beet, the bloody kissing between Farmer and her lover refers to a cannibalistic practice aiming to feed on the strength of one's enemy.

+Farmer claimed that she liked the blood and nudity of this video, and that her relationships with men were very difficult at the time.

 Live performances

 "Beyond My Control" was never performed on television.
-It was only sung during the 2000 Mylenium Tour and thus a recording of the performance is available on the VHS or DVD Mylenium Tour live album; on this occasion, however, Malkovich's voice was replaced and the choreography initially scheduled was abandoned.
-Farmer wore then orange costume composed of a privateer trousers, a thick jacket and orange shoes, with high heels, and her dancers had different coloured costumes.
+It was only sung during the 2000 Mylenium Tour.
+A recording of the performance is available on the VHS or DVD Mylenium Tour live album, but on this occasion, Malkovich's voice was replaced and the original choreography was abandoned.
+Farmer wore an orange costume composed of privateer trousers, a thick jacket and orange shoes with high heels.
+Her dancers had different coloured costumes.
 At the beginning of the song, Farmer asked the audience to clap their hands.